 Do solar panels need full sun to operate?

 No. A PV system can use direct or indirect sunlight to create power, although they are most efficient with abundant sunlight.
 Rain is also beneficial in keeping the panels clean and operating efficiently.

 How many homes can be powered by 1 megawatt of solar energy?

 The national average is 164 homes, based on the Solar Energy Industries Association calculation.
 This number will vary due to factors such as average sunshine, average electricity consumption and temperature/wind.

 What are the main benefits of solar power?

 Solar power is a major source of renewable energy that is sustainable, inexhaustible and non-polluting.
 It reduces our dependency on non-renewable energy sources and is environmentally friendly.
 There is no noise output from solar panels, they produce zero emissions and require no transportable fuels.
 Solar energy reduces the demand for fossil fuels and decreases the production of greenhouse gas emissions.

 Solar facilities don't generate onsite pollutants, make noise, or increase local traffic once construction is completed.
-The land retains most of its natural low lying vegetation and the solar panels have a low profile, which can be buffered with vegetation.
-The studies that have looked at the potential impact of a solar facility on property values have found little evidence of an adverse effect.
-Solar facilities do not create the type of issues that would cause a decrease in property values.
+The land retains most of its natural low lying vegetation and the solar panels have a low profile, which can be buffered with vegetation when necessary.
 Additionally, solar facilities contribute important property tax payments to the local economy over the lifespan of the project.